New Student Enrollment

 Don’t have the requested documents for enrollment or registration at the time the application is submitted?

-After submission of the application, take a clear picture of the requested documents and text the picture of the documents to an email address.
+After submission of the application, take a clear picture of the requested documents and text the picture of the documents to an email address along with the name of the student(s) being enrolled or registered.

 ROISD Board Policy FD (LEGAL)